Kuril Lake - Discover The Powerful Kingdom of Brown Bears

 Making your way to the Russian Far East, sandwiched between the Sea of Okhotsk to the west and the Pacific Ocean to the east, you will find the 1,250-kilometer long Kamchatka Peninsula.
-A place, filled with lush greenery, volcanic terrain, geysers, flowing rivers, and a vastly rich flora and fauna, the peninsula is nothing short of a picturesque sight to see.
+A place, filled with lush greenery, volcanic terrain, geysers, flowing rivers, a vastly rich flora and fauna and the magnificent Kuril Lake, the peninsula is nothing short of a picturesque sight to see.
 However, its natural beauty is not the only thing that draws in travellers from all over the world each year.

 Within the peninsula lies Kurilskoye (or Kuril) Lake, which was formed about 8,000 years ago as a result of a series of enormous volcanic explosions which shook southern Kamchatka.
 It’s the second largest freshwater reservoir in Kamchatka: 77 square km (second only to Kronotsky Lake with an area of 242 square km).
 Its average depth is 195 meters, reaching 316 meters in its deepest parts.
 Located in the UNESCO World Heritage Site – Kronotsky Reserve, where several volcanic islands are dotted throughout its glassy surface.

 Adjacent to the northeastern part of the reservoir is active Ilyinsky volcano of a perfect conic shape.
 Its lava flows directly into the lake forming several bays.
 On a clear day, a surface of the lake becomes a mirror that reflects volcanoes, creating landscapes of unimaginable beauty.